seanbrindley17/milestone-project-4/README.md

 I decided to do a theoretical redesign of my old swimming club's shop, fitting the theme of my last project with swimming and also because I own a good amount of kit so instead of getting photos from the internet I just took my own.
 My Modus Operandi for these past two projects has been minimal styling and more a focus on the backend stuff because ultimately that's where my interest lies, I don't have much of a design brain.
 I would have liked to do a bit more customisation when compared to the Boutique Ado example but as there was just so much new stuff to try and cram in I didn't feel like it was too feasible to attempt to deviate too much.
 I did however use Django 5 in my project, which caused some issues trying to follow along but these were eventually solved.

+Unfortunately I didn't get to include quite as much as I would have liked.
+As mentioned above, I decided to challenge myself by using Django 5 while the walkthrough used Django 4 which meant I lost quite a bit of time trying to figure out things that had been used in the walkthrough yet depreciated in the newest version of Django.
+I do feel however that it's a good thing to try and learn the latest version of it.

 ![screenshot](/readme-documentation/screenshots/mockup/mockup.png)

 source: [milestone-project-4 amiresponsive](https://ui.dev/amiresponsive?url=https://milestone-project-4-sb-1448d349aa27.herokuapp.com)